-Authorising or requiring the disclosure of prescribed health care information;

-Authorising the disclosure of prescribed social care information;

-Creating offences punishable on summary conviction by a fine not exceeding level 5 on the standard scale; and
+Authorising or requiring the disclosure of prescribed health care information; Authorising the disclosure of prescribed social care information; and Creating offences punishable on summary conviction by a fine not exceeding level 5 on the standard scale.

-Requiring that the processing of confidential information may only be undertaken when it is approved by a committee.
+Regulations made under this clause must make provision requiring that the processing of confidential information may only be undertaken when it is approved by a committee.